BenConstable9/lumous/README.md

 # lumous
 ### A Dark Interface With Great Vibrant Colours

 A simple but vibrant theme for use with Adobe Brackets.
+Download now through the Brackets Extension Manager.

 ## Screenshots